Software lore

 CSV as code

 All of this was implemented by a module which compiled the CSV into an anonymous function and executed it on each line of input.
 It was a sight to behold.
-I think the original intention was to allow non-technical people to update the classification logic, but the file got so gnarly that no one really understood it anymore.
+I think the original intention was to allow non-technical people to update the classification logic, but the file got to be so gnarly that no one really understood it anymore.

 Others